ajfisher/nodebots-hcsr04/README.md

 must have a version more recent than 1.6.2 in order to get command line benefits.

 To make a build, simply `grunt compile` and it should do everything needed.

+### Arduino Version

+Currently this repo uses the Arduino 1.6.6 build in order to maintain consistency of build process with regards to where compiled Hexes end up.

 ## Tests